momentes/10-Object-Oriented-Team/README.md

 This is a Node.js command-line application that takes information about the employee's and generates a HTML webpage that displays a summary of each employee.

-AS A manager
-I WANT to generate a webpage that displays my team's basic info SO THAT I have quick access to their emails and GitHub profiles

 ## Acceptance Criteria
 - AS A manager
 - I WANT to generate a webpage that displays my team's basic info